-Since the creation of OFHEO, total assets at the GSEs have grown by more than 820% to \$1.9 trillion.
-The GSEs have become two of the largest private debt issuers in the world.
-At the end of 2003, outstanding debt securities of the enterprises totaled \$1.7 trillion - an amount equal to nearly half of all publicly held U.S. Treasury debt.
-In addition to enterprise debt, investors hold about \$1.7 trillion in mortgage-backed securities issued by Fannie Mae and Freddie Mac.
+After the creation of OFHEO, total assets at the GSEs grew by more than 820% to \$1.9 trillion at the end of 2003.6 The GSEs have become two of the largest private debt issuers in the world.
+In 2003, outstanding debt securities of the enterprises totaled \$1.7 trillion - an amount equal to nearly half of all publicly held U.S. Treasury debt.
+In addition to enterprise debt, investors hold about \$1.6 trillion in mortgage-backed securities issued by Fannie Mae and Freddie Mac.7

-As a result of the rapid growth of these institutions and their implied federal backing, there has been an increasing concern that the enterprises may pose a problem of systemic risk to the financial system.
-Many financial institutions around the world hold large quantities of GSE debt and default by either GSE could have widespread, unpredictable, and potentially serious repercussions.
+As a result of the rapid growth of these institutions and their implied federal backing, there has been an increasing concern that the enterprises may pose a problem of systemic risk to the financial system.8 Many financial institutions around the world hold large quantities of GSE debt and default by either GSE could have widespread, unpredictable, and potentially serious repercussions.
 Accordingly, questions have been raised about the effectiveness of the current regulatory environment.

 Events of the past two years have brought a new urgency to the GSE reform issue.
-In 2003, Freddie Mac admitted that it had used improper accounting policies to create the appearance of steady earnings growth and issued a restatement of financial results, revising net income for 2000-2002 upwards by \$5 billion.
-OFHEO
+In 2003, Freddie Mac admitted that it had used improper accounting policies to create the appearance of steady earnings growth and issued a restatement of financial results, revising net income for 2000-2002 upwards by \$5 billion.9 OFHEO